ca. 10' (*)

 When one looks at an ocean, they contemplate its surface-level beauty and the deeper cultural and ecological meanings it contains.
 In a similar way, I stared at the smoke-filled sky and breathed it in, contemplating its presence and also what it represented; death, loss, destruction, and ecological collapse.
 As the activist Greta Thunberg has said, “I want you to act as if our house is on fire.
 Because it is.”

 Commissioned by Pete Nowlen and the Symphony d’Oro, Burning is dedicated to wildfire victims, firefighters, climate scientists, and activists.
-To honor the victims and help fight climate change, 50% of royalties generated from performances of this piece will be donated to One Tree Planted, a non-profit which plants trees around the world.
+To honor the victims and help fight climate change, 50% of royalties generated from performances of this piece are donated to One Tree Planted, a non-profit which plants trees around the world.